Chapter 1: Draven

 The officer stalked down the driveway and stopped at the bottom of the porch stairs.

-“State your name,” He demanded.
-He already pulled the electronic tablet out.
+“State your name,” he demanded.
+He’d already pulled the electronic tablet out.
 His voice was light and young, but it sounded like he tried to put bass in it to be more authoritative.

 “There’s one more that’s supposed to be at this residence.
 Sterling Shaw.
 Where is he?”
 He asked curtly.